ConversationalComponents/examples/README.md

 ## Background <a name="Background"></a>
 ### Conversational Components
-Conversation components are a concept developed to address the problem of reusability in chatbots.
+CoCo is a concept developed to address the problem of reusability in chatbots.

-Each Component maintain its own state, perform its own understanding, includes actions(+responses) and exposes and small interface to pass inputs, responses and context back and forth.
+Each CoCo maintains its own state, performs its own understanding, includes actions(+responses) and exposes a small interface to pass inputs, responses and context back and forth.

 ### CoCo
-CoCo(ConversationComponents) is the first vendor to offer prebuilt components
+CoCo is the first vendor to offer pre-built components

 [CoCo website](https://www.coco.imperson.com/)
 [CoCo developers console](https://app.coco.imperson.com/)

 ## Getting Started<a name="GettingStarted"></a>
-python3 is required to run the examples and we recommed using a virtualenv
+python3 is required to run the examples and we recommend using a virtualenv

 ```bash
 1. git clone https://github.com/chenb67/coco_examples